Did you purchase an earlier version

 Turn your macOS Dock into a dynamic light bar that syncs with your music and brings your Dock to life in ways subtle or dramatic.
 Display track details and album art right beside the Dock.
 Control music playback with clickable controls that are always visible.
-Use the menu bar option to display song information in the menu bar.
+Or simply give your Dock a new hue with 12 colors to choose from.

-Designed specifically for macOS, Dock Party is a lightweight, customizable Spotify and Apple Music playback controller that displays album art, song details, and track progress for the currently playing track.
-It also features a unique audio visualizer that will turn the Dock itself into a dynamic show of color and rhythm in sync with your music.
-There are several visualizers to choose from and more will be included in future, free updates.
+Dock Party is a lightweight Spotify and Apple Music playback controller that offers a variety of ways to display album art, song details, and track progress for the currently playing track.
+Dock Party runs in the background as a menu bar status item that doesn’t take up any space in the Dock.
+It also features a unique audio visualizer that utilizes your Mac’s built-in microphone to turn the Dock itself into a dynamic show of color and rhythm in sync with your music (or any ambient sound).
+There are several visualizer modes to choose from and more will be included in future, free updates.

-A key advantage of Dock Party is that the controls, track details, and visualizer are always visible (unless the Dock itself is hidden).
-It doesn’t matter what app you’re working in; controls are visible and clickable.
+A key advantage of Dock Party is that the controls, track details, and visualizer are always visible (as long as the Dock itself is visible).
+It doesn’t matter what app you’re working in; seeing what song is playing doesn’t even require a click.
 The visualizer never gets hidden behind other windows, unlike those OTHER guys!
 (Extensive testing has shown that music visualizers are less interesting when they’re not visible.)

 Dock Party runs quietly and efficiently in the background with low impact on system resources.
 Preference options and other features can be accessed from the Menu Bar icon.
 Most interface elements can be turned on or off or customized.

-I hope to have a chance to develop a review system eventually.
-(I continue to receive a lot of positive feedback in emails.
-Thanks!)
-In the mean time, click this link for a screenshot of the ratings and reviews received on the App Store as of May 2020.
-Dock Party has only improved since then.
-Unfortunately, Apple’s App Review team has refused to approve further updates, even minor bug fixes, unless I remove core features that had been accepted previously and that are still present in the version that they continue to sell.
-No, it does not make sense.
+I don’t have my own rating system set up yet, but click this link for a screenshot of the ratings and reviews Dock Party received on the App Store.
+Unfortunately, Apple’s App Review team has refused to approve further updates to the App Store version, even bug fixes, unless I remove core features that had been accepted previously — and are still present in the version they’re continuing to sell!

 An older release of Dock Party, version 2.0.2, is still available for sale in the App Store.
-However, I am unable to update it.
+However, I am no longer able to update it.